shenwei356/LexicMap/docs/content/usage/utils/2blast.md

 $ lexicmap utils 2blast -h
 Convert the default search output to blast-style format

+LexicMap only stores genome IDs and sequence IDs, without description information.
+But the option -g/--kv-file-genome enables adding description data after the genome ID with a tabular key-value mapping file.

 Input:
    - Output of 'lexicmap search' with the flag -a/--all.